Corazon0112/News-Application/README.md

 Users can view the news articles directly from the source The application provides a simple and easy-to-use interface.

-## Technology Stack:
+## Technology Stack/IDE:
-Java
+Java,
-NewsAPI
+NewsAPI,
-RecyclerView
+RecyclerView,
 Android Studio

 ## Getting Started: